andreasklinger/klinger-io/README.md

 ---
 ```

+> To make a post stand out, you can add a tag that will be displayed on the overview page.
+For example: `tag: '🚀 Popular'`

 Step 5: Add content as markdown to file

 > Since it is a .mdx file, React elements (HTML) can be added between the markdown as JSX.